OmegaRelay/.setup/README.md

 4. Create a local .gitconfig file named ```.gitconfig-local``` to set any local machine configurations such as users for specific folders, etc...

+## Working Pracitces
+- This repo contains a git config file which is meant to be used as a global setting for git aliases and defaults, all machine local git configurations, inlcuding user info must go into a .gitconfig-local file which is referenced in the .gitconfig.
+- This repo contains a .zshrc file with a few path additions, any more local ones and other local environment variables must be contained within the machines .zshenv file.
 ## TODO List

 - Make a checklist of steps to decommission your computer before wiping your hard drive.